-There are situations where it is desirable to prevent device profiling, for example, by web sites that are accessed from the device as it moves around the Internet.
+There are situations where it is desirable to prevent device profiling, for example by web sites that are accessed from the device as it moves around the Internet.
 IPv6 privacy addresses were defined to provide that capability.
-IPv6 addresses consist of a routing prefix, a subnet-id (SID) part, and an interface identifier (IID) part.
-As originally defined, IPv6 stateless address autoconfiguration (SLAAC) will typically embed the IEEE Link Identifier of the interface as the IID part, though this practice facilitates tracking and profiling of a device through the consistent IID.
-RFC 3041 [7] describes an extension to SLAAC to enhance device privacy.
-Use of the privacy address extension causes nodes to generate globalscope addresses from interface identifiers that change over time, consistent with system administrator policy.
+IPv6 addresses consist of a routing prefix, subnet-id part (SID) and an interface identifier part (IID).
+As originally defined, IPv6 stateless address auto-configuration (SLAAC) will typically embed the IEEE Link Identifier of the interface as the IID part, though this practice facilitates tracking and profiling of a device through the consistent IID.
+RFC 3041 [8] describes an extension to SLAAC to enhance device privacy.
+Use of the privacy address extension causes nodes to generate global-scope addresses from interface identifiers that change over time, consistent with system administrator policy.
 Changing the interface identifier (thus the global-scope addresses generated from it) over time makes it more difficult for eavesdroppers and other information collectors to identify when addresses used in different transactions actually correspond to the same node.
 A relatively short valid lifetime for the privacy address also has the effect of reducing the attack profile of a device, as it is not directly attackable once it stops answering at the temporary use address.

-While the primary implementation and source of randomized $\overline{\text{RFC 3041}}$ addresses are expected to be from end-systems running stateless autoconfiguration, there is nothing that prevents a Dynamic Host Configuration Protocol (DHCP) server from running the $\overline{\text{RFC 3041}}$ algorithm for any new IEEE identifier it hears in a request, then remembering that for future queries.
-This would allow using them in DNS for registered services since the assumption of a DHCP serverbased deployment would be a persistent value that minimizes DNS churn.
-A DHCP-based deployment would also allow for local policy to periodically change the entire collection of end-device addresses while maintaining some degree of central knowledge and control over which addresses should be in use at any point in time.
+While the primary implementation and source of randomized RFC 3041 addresses is expected to be from end-systems running stateless autoconfiguration, there is nothing that prevents a DHCP server from running the RFC 3041 algorithm for any new IEEE identifier it hears in a request, then remembering that for future queries.
+This would allow using them in DNS for registered services since the assumption of a DHCP server based deployment would be a persistent value that minimizes DNS churn.
+A DHCP based deployment would also allow for local policy to periodically change the entire collection of end device addresses while maintaining some degree of central knowledge and control over which addresses should be in use at any point in time.

-Randomizing the IID, as defined in RFC 3041, is effectively a sparse allocation technique that only precludes tracking of the lower 64 bits of the IPv6 address.
-Masking of the subnet ID will require additional approaches as discussed below in Section 3.4.
+Randomizing the IID, as defined in RFC 3041, is effectively a sparse allocation technique which only precludes tracking of the lower 64 bits of the IPv6 address.
+Masking of the subnet ID will require additional approaches as discussed below in 3.4.
 Additional considerations are discussed in [19].